How to contribute to the Go language

 * [new branch] HEAD -> refs/for/master

-After some time, usually from a couple of hours to a couple of weeks, someone will review our changes and approve them with +2.
+After some time—usually from a few hours to a couple of weeks—someone will review your change and approve it with +2.

 Change log in Gerrit